quanterall/HaskellMaterials/basics/01-values-and-functions.md

 side of it and passing it to the function on the right.
 Like F# and Elm the value is passed as the last argument to the function on the right, as opposed to Elixir where it is passed as the first.

-While we aren't changing the meaning of our program based on which way we compose our functions, one should consider whether or not it makes sense for the intended reader of the code to read it left-to-right like we usually do with English and how most of our language constructs work, over the alternative with `.` where we instead have to read the flow of things from right-to-left.
+While we aren't changing the meaning of our program based on which way we compose our functions, We should always prefer to read our code left-to-right and up-to-down (because this is the already established reading direction in the rest of the language), meaning we should use `>>>` and `&`.

 ### A "Project Euler" example